uavster/mavwork/README.md

 Second, build the proxy for your drone
 -------------------------------------
 ### Parrot AR.Drone
-This is how to build AR.Drone 1 proxy (It does not work with AR.Drone 2 yet.
-We're working on it):
+This is how to build the AR.Drone proxy (Only tested with AR.Drone, not with AR.Drone 2.0):

 3. Make sure you have the AR.Drone SDK installed.
 Otherwise, go to https://projects.ardrone.org and install it.
 4. Go to '{Your_MAVwork_directory}/proxies/ARDrone/Build'